Remote Math in the Middle

-To join the Math in the Middle program in 2021, the program will begin with Math 804T: Experimentation, Conjecture and Reasoning and Math 802T: Functions, Algebra & Geometry.
-Participants who already have credit for Math 804T or Math 802T will work with an adviser to discuss alternate courses for Summer 2021.
+To join the Math in the Middle program in 2022, the program will begin with Math 800T: Math as a Second Language and Math 802T: Functions, Algebra & Geometry.
+Participants who already have credit for Math 800T or Math 802T will work with an adviser to discuss alternate courses for Summer 2022.

 The recommended sections for Math in the Middle participants are:

 - Math 802T, Sec.
-596: To follow-up and continue with this format of learning, this course will be offered synchronously June 21-25 and June 28-July 2, with live whole-group Zoom meetings in the mornings.
-If this timeframe does not work for you, you may take the section 800 of Math 802T from July 12 to August 12.
+595: To follow-up and continue with this format of learning, this course will be offered synchronously June 21-24 and June 27-July 1, with live whole-group Zoom meetings in the afternoons.

-Math in the Middle participants who want to take advantage of web conferencing during Summer 2021 and have the time to commit to additional coursework should discuss this option with an adviser.
-Other options that would count toward the Math in the Middle program are TEAC 848G, which will be offered June 7-18 in the mornings, and Math 805T: Discrete Mathematics, which will be offered June 21-July 2 in the afternoons.
+Math in the Middle participants who want to take advantage of web conferencing during Summer 2022 and have the time to commit to additional coursework should discuss this option with an adviser.
+Other options that would count toward the Math in the Middle program are TEAC 849G, which will be offered June 6-17 in the afternoons, or TEAC 807B, which will be offered June 21-24 and June 27-July 1 in the afternoons.
 Teachers who have taken Math 800T and/or Math 802T could take STAT 811T, which will be offered June 13-17.